Fresher's Guide

 Fresher’s Week

-Once life is back to normal, specifically nominated student ambassadors will show you around campus and tell you everything important there is to know for your first year, this will probably be online at the moment.
+Nominated student ambassadors will show you around campus and tell you everything important there is to know for your first year.
 Aside from that, there will be plenty of opportunities for meeting new people and to have a drink or two (or more).
-Most Freshers’ Weeks involve various activities particularly intended for this purpose, such as “adventure days”, going climbing, wine tasting, pub crawling, or themed nights, be it food themed in Indian or Mexican or even the dressing up nights like the classic School days.
+Most Fresher's Weeks involve various activities particularly intended for this purpose, such as “adventure days”, going climbing, wine tasting, pub crawling, or themed nights, be it food themed in Indian or Mexican or even the dressing up nights like the classic School days.

 It is the fun part of your initial phase at university and will give you a taste of the recreational side of student life.
 For many of you it will be the most exhausting, cost-intensive and unhealthy week ever endured.
 However, it is a great opportunity for socialising with some fellow students.
 You will further have the chance not only to tour your campus, but also to see some of the surrounding city or town; hence, you will be able to familiarise yourself with your new home.